qbicsoftware/research-data-management/docs/project/project_access.md

 !!! info "Project owner"
 The project owner is always the user registering the project for the first time.
-The project owner cannot be removed from the project and his role cannot be changed.
+The project owner cannot be removed from the project and their role cannot be changed.

 ## Remove Collaborator
 To remove a collaborator press the cross icon next to the collaborator in question.